Labannya22/COIT20265/ml_models_syed_rubaiyat/README.md

 I saved the trained model as a Joblib file, the model settings as a JSON file, the evaluation results and dashboard data as CSV files, and the score-distribution graph as a PNG file.
 I then connected the dashboard-result CSV to my Streamlit dashboard for interactive presentation and record-level investigation.

+## 4. Deep SVDD Model

+This notebook implements the Deep Support Vector Data Description model for network anomaly detection.
+The model is trained using normal network records and learns to map normal traffic into a compact area around a central point.
+Records located close to this centre are treated as normal, while records located farther away receive higher anomaly scores and may be classified as anomalies.

+The notebook loads the normal training data, normal validation data and full test data.
+It checks the input dimensions and data quality before training the Deep SVDD network.
+After training, it calculates an anomaly score for every validation and test record based on its distance from the learned normal centre.

+Thresholds are calculated for 0.5-percent, 1-percent and 3-percent false-positive budgets.
+The 1-percent budget is used as the default operating point for the dashboard and final model comparison.
+Its default threshold is approximately 0.0000549.

+At the default operating point, Deep SVDD achieved 92.74 percent precision, 59.45 percent recall and an F1 score of approximately 0.725.
+Its actual false-positive rate was 5.7 percent, which represents approximately 57 false alerts per 1,000 normal records.
+Among One-Class SVM, LOF and Deep SVDD, Deep SVDD achieved the highest F1 score.

+The notebook generates a dashboard-ready CSV containing 82,332 record-level results.
+The output includes the record ID, actual class, Deep SVDD score, predictions at different budgets, default threshold, final status and prediction correctness.
+The trained model, configuration, evaluation results and score-distribution graph are also saved as technical artefacts.